henriquecavalcante/product-recommendation/README.md

 ## Dependencies Installation Instructions

-Open command prompt and got to the folder you cloned the project, for example:
+Open command prompt and go to the folder you cloned the project, for example:

 ```
 cd "C:\Projects\product-recommendation"